codingotaku/T-UI-Tricks/README.md

 ```bash
 alias --add init=export PATH=$PATH:/data/data/com.termux/files/usr/bin/
 ```

+if T-UI can be configured to run commands after boot then this would be close to what everyone wants.
+(it may not be fool proof, but I like the idea of accessing termux commands from everywhere)

 ## Add shortcut to webpages
 In normal launchers you can add shortcut to webpages which almost all browsers supports.
 but T-UI has alias, you can create an alias to open webpages with